01-edu/public/subjects/ai/linear-regression/README.md

 ### Gradient Descent

 In a nutshell, Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
 In machine learning, we use gradient descent to update the parameters (a and b) of our model.
 Parameters refer to the coefficients used in Linear Regression.
-Before to start implementing the questions, take the time to read the article. https://jairiidriss.medium.com/gradient-descent-algorithm-from-scratch-using-python-2b36c1548917.
+Before to start implementing the questions, take the time to read [this article](https://medium.com/@yennhi95zz/4-a-beginners-guide-to-gradient-descent-in-machine-learning-773ba7cd3dfe).
 It explains the gradient descent and how to implement it.
 The "tricky" part is the computation of the derivative of the mse.
 You can admit the formulas of the derivatives to implement the gradient descent (`d_theta_0` and `d_theta_1` in the article).

 7. Implement the gradient descent to find optimal a and b with `learning rate = 0.1` and `nbr_iterations=100`.